shepard-liu/min-matrix/README.md

 * Customize Your experience

 Prefer using 1-based index with MATLAB 😀?
-Want to implement your business logic after a hard time with mathematical formulas:upside_down_face:? min-matrix comes to your help.
-By default, row or column indices begin with 1.
+Want to implement your business logic after a hard time with mathematical formulas:upside_down_face:? min-matrix comes to your help. **By default, row or column indices begin with 1**.
 If you wanna switch to 0-based which is loved by programmers, add ```#define MATRIX_INDEX_START_AT_0``` before you the matrix header file.

 * More